 Among the best day trips from Sacramento, San Francisco is the most popular, and for a reason.
 Home to the world-famous Golden Gate Bridge, the city is a desiring destination for millions of people worldwide.
 Its steep streets, gorgeous colorful structures, and delicious food along with numerous seducing shops entertain and inspire every time.

 San Francisco doesn’t cease to astound as a true appreciator of Asian art and culture.
 With its Chinatown, the largest Chinese community outside Asia, it instills the same love into the hearts of its visitors.
-In fact, you can visit San Francisco on a few day trips from Sacramento just to get lost in chaotic streets of Chinatown.
-Owning to endless souvenir and herbal shops, antique stores and Asian restaurants, such short visits can last the whole days.
+In fact, you can visit San Francisco on a few day trips or weekend getaways from Sacramento just to get lost in the chaotic streets of Chinatown.
+Owning to endless souvenir and herbal shops, antique stores and Asian restaurants, such short visits can last a few days.

-To get a feel of real San Francisco, be sure to explore some parts of the city on foot.
+To get a feel of real San Francisco, be sure to explore some parts of this day escape on foot.
 So go for a morning walk in Tenderloin, North Beach, or Russian Hills and see the city before it gets busy.
-Keep in mind though that such walks can tire you down quickly due to the hilly streets of the city.
+Keep in mind, though, such walks can tire you down quickly due to the hilly streets of the city.
 If you must take public transportation, stick to San Francisco’s cable cars and explore the city in style.

 1 hour 10 minutes from Sacramento

-Those who have enough of the wine and food find a temporary escape at di Rosa, an outdoor sculpture garden with over 2,000 works.
-Robert Louis Stevenson State Park also helps leave the wineries behind and immerse in untamed nature.
+Those who have enough of the wine and food find a temporary escape at di Rosa, an outdoor sculpture garden with more than 2,000 works.
+Picking up the baton of offering the most unexpected day trips from Sacramento, Robert Louis Stevenson State Park further inspires you to leave the wineries behind and immerse in untamed nature.

 2 hours from Sacramento

-Lake Tahoe calls the names of all nature enthusiasts wishing to escape Sacramento for the irresistible day trips by the lake.
+Lake Tahoe calls all nature enthusiasts wishing to escape Sacramento for the irresistible day trips and weekend getaways by the lake.
 Located just two hours away, the place is a prime jewel in the Sierra Nevada Mountains right on the border of California and Nevada.
-Lake Tahoe allures with its pristine beaches, gorgeous natural surroundings, crystal-clear water, and top-notch ski resorts.
+One of the most sought-after weekend getaways, Lake Tahoe allures with its pristine beaches, gorgeous natural surroundings, crystal-clear water, and top-notch ski resorts.

 3 hours 30 minutes from Sacramento

-No distance is great for the relaxing day trips in hot springs of Bridgeport away from hustle and bustle of Sacramento.
+No distance is great for the relaxing day trips in hot springs of Bridgeport, away from the hustle and bustle of Sacramento.
 As the drive requires on average 3 to 4 hours, be sure to leave the state capital early in the morning.
-You might even want to give yourself some cushion time to take in the natural beauty of Central California along the way.
+You might even want to give yourself some cushion time to take in the natural beauty of central California along the way.

 Nevertheless, the stunning views, ample hiking trails, and endless water activities at Twin Lakes offer enough reasons to leave Sacramento for the memorable day trips to Bridgeport.
 For a weekend getaway, add a visit to Mammoth Lakes and Mono Lake to your Bridgeport itinerary.